 This eliminates a lot of the authority, trust, and relationship building that occurs at the start of a transaction.

 Many loan officers have a post-close marketing plan to stay top-of-mind with recent clients and ask for referrals.
-It seems as if everyone has an email drip these days, but others are also incorporating timely phone calls, and client events as other mechanisms to stay in front of recent clients.
+It seems as if everyone has an email drip these days.
+Contrarily, some companies incorporate timely phone calls and client events to continue to stay in front of recent clients.

 But what about after a few years?
-How are you engaging THOSE clients again?
+How are you engaging THOSE past clients again?

 Automated email campaigns and newsletters are a great, low-energy-required, method for maintaining a top-of-mind presence in the days and months following the close of a transaction.
 Unfortunately, with so much email inbox pollution it is only a matter of time before your campaigns lose effectiveness and are relegated to obscurity.